Enroll in our online course where you will have the opportunity to earn 45 clock hours and/or 3 graduate credits!

 4 weeks, accelerated (Summer semester)

 This course is an online, asynchronous course, so you have some flexibility regarding when and where you can complete your learning.
 However, there are also structured due dates for assignments to help guide you through the course and receive meaningful feedback from the instructor.
 Throughout the duration of the course, you’ll contribute to online discussion boards, create lesson plans and complete a final reflection project, all built to provide you with materials to use within your own educational setting.
 Please note, this is different than independent study; assignments and discussions must be completed by indicated due dates.
-The summer course will likely require 10-12 hour time commitment per week on average.
+The fall course will likely require 5-7 hour time commitment per week on average.

 By the end of this course, you will receive:

 - A comprehensive suite of at least 60 lessons and activities that meet your state’s learning standards, the Next Generation Science Standards (NGSS), Common Core State Standards (CCSS), the C3 Framework for Social Studies and the AP Environmental Science (APES) & AP Human Geography (APHG) Frameworks

 - Formative and summative assessments that examine human population dynamics and environmental change